 Contact: Elise Smith

 The Friends of Pukekura Park was formed in 1996 with the aim to see the special nature of Pukekura Park maintained and celebrated as unique.
-They offer a seven seat golf buggy tour for those that are less mobile.
-Buggy tours are available by arrangement.
+They offer a 45 minute highlights of Pukekura Park tour in a seven seat golf buggy.
+Tours often run at 10.30am on Tuesday, Wednesday, Thursday and Sunday, but are also available by arrangement.

 These beautiful gardens are for everyone to enjoy - please don't collect plants or flowers, climb on the trees, or walk on garden beds.
 There is strictly no fishing.
 However, we invite you to smell the flowers, hug the trees, talk to the ducks and picnic on the lawns.